Prepare a well-organized, creative display that is visually pleasing to both you and your audience communicates your text and data efficiently.

 Graphics, Illustrations, and Photographs

-- Choose concise, clear, complete, and simple graphics.
+- Choose concise, consistent, clear, complete, and clean graphics.
 Distribute complex or dense data in a handout.

 - Number all graphics and label with a title and source.